canonical/ubuntu-server-documentation/tutorial/managing-software.md

 us.
 It may take a little time, depending on the speed of your internet connection.

-The **image** is the collection of files we need to install and run Ubuntu.
+An Ubuntu **image** is a collection of files we need to install and run Ubuntu.
 We don't need to specify "server" or "desktop" anywhere in our command, because the image is the same for both.
 The only difference between Ubuntu Server and Ubuntu Desktop is the subset of software packages we use from the image - we will see this later!